Questions & answers

 - What fees are involved as a seller?

-- As a seller you have to pay a listing (or registration fee, if you like) for the bottle and a fee for placing a reserve price (if set).
+- As a seller you have to pay a listing (or registration fee, if you like) for each bottle and a fee for placing a reserve price (if set).
+The reserve price fee is on a per lot basis.
+For each listing fee paid, you are entitled to one free relisting (if the bottle has not been sold).
+After that, the listing fee must be paid again.
 You can find the current prices here .

 - I am outside the European Union.
 Can I sell with you?